mcu-tools/mcuboot/docs/design.md

 ### [Multiple Image Boot](#multiple-image-boot)

-When the flash contains multiple executable images the boot loader's operation is a bit more complex but similar to the previously described procedure with one image.
+When the flash contains multiple executable images the bootloader's operation is a bit more complex but similar to the previously described procedure with one image.
 Every image can be updated independently therefore the flash is partitioned further to arrange two slots for each image.